palvicoder/palvicoder.github.io/README.md

 **This is my first repository on github**

 # My Introduction
-**My name is Palvi Bawa.I was born in 2006.
+<p>**My name is Palvi Bawa.I was born in 2006.
 I have completed my 10th examination from Victoria Public School(VPS)Lehra;CBSE board & 12th examination from Govt Sen Sec Smart School Dehlon;PSEB board.
 I am pursing Bteach in computer science and engeenering in Guru Nanak Dev Engeenering College.
 I love reading books specially novels and Painting is also my hobby.
 I don't know anything about computer languages but I am very passionate. and I know I will do it.
-I will give my 100℅**
+I will give my 100℅**</p>

 # Academics
 | Class | Year | Scores |